Tiananmen Square aca: Hong Kong marks the last anniversary

 The decision by the police carries extra weight, as many have already feared this week Could be the last chance

 To mark the anniversary freely.
-Last year, China announced last month that it would impose stricter national security legislation on Hong Kong in response to widespread and often violent anti-government unrest.
+China announced last month that it would impose a national security law on Hong Kong in response to widespread and often violent anti-government unrest.

 The law criminalizes segregation, treason and oppression.
 This will allow China’s security services to operate in Hong Kong for the first time – many in the city fear that PLA members will be deployed on the streets if protests begin again.